 Legislation Would Require MTA to Give Customers Full Refunds on Unused One-Way and Round-Trip LIRR Tickets

-Senator Charles J. Fuschillo, Jr. (R-Merrick) announced that the New York State Senate recently passed legislation he cosponsors to end the MTA’s practice of charging LIRR customers a fee for LIRR ticket refunds which in many cases costs more than the ticket itself.
+Senator Jack Martins (R-Mineola) and Senator Charles J. Fuschillo, Jr. (R-Merrick) today called for an end to the MTA’s practice of charging LIRR customers a fee for LIRR ticket refunds which in many cases costs more than the ticket itself.

-“It is completely unreasonable to force LIRR customers to pay a ticket refund fee that is often more than the ticket itself.
-The MTA should end this unjust practice and provide full refunds for unused tickets.
-That’s exactly what this legislation would require them to do,” said Senator Fuschillo, Chairman of the Senate’s Transportation Committee.
+“Forcing customers to pay a ticket refund fee, which in some cases is more than the ticket itself, is completely unreasonable.
+This legislation would require the MTA to end this unjust practice and provide full refunds for unused tickets,” said Senator Fuschillo, Chairman of the Senate’s Transportation Committee.

 As of last December 30th, the MTA shortened the amount of time LIRR tickets remain valid from six months to just two weeks.
 While passengers can return unused tickets for a refund within thirty days of purchase, the MTA now charges them a $10 surcharge for each ticket return transaction.